GreenFlag31/tooltip-library/README.md

 # Description

 ngx-tooltip-ease is an Angular library providing a lightweight, performant, and responsive tooltip.
-This library supports custom and build-in animations, multi-lines tooltip, and a custom offset space.
+This library supports custom and build-in animations, multiple lines tooltip, and a custom offset space.

 Support Angular version starts at v17.